 The original Etico report recommended that MPD strive have officers spend 28 to 30 minutes of each hour on reactive activity.
 Since then, the Mayor, Common Council members, and MPD have generally recognized a 30/30 split (minutes per hour) between proactive and reactive time as being an appropriate goal for MPD patrol staffing.
 We believe this staffing is required to provide the level of service that the community expects.
-In 2021, the MPD patrol function spent an average of 32 minutes per hour on reactive (or obligated) work.
+In 2023, the MPD patrol function spent an average of 34 minutes per hour on reactive (or obligated) work.

-While the difference between 30 and 32 minutes (as an example) of reactive time per hour seems minor, it is important to recognize that these figures are all based averages, across all hours of the day and all days of the year.
+While the difference between 30 and 34 minutes (as an example) of reactive time per hour seems minor, it is important to recognize that these figures are all based averages, across all hours of the day and all days of the year.
 Having a lower reactive time per hour improves the ability of officers to engage in community policing.
 Officers have more time to engage in proactive activity and be responsive to community issues and concerns.
 In fact, if MPD patrol was staffed to allow that 30 minutes per hour be spent on reactive work (compared to 32 minutes per hour), more than twenty-six (26) officer hours each day would be freed to engage in proactive activity.
 Visibility, efficiency and response time would also improve.
 A lower reactive time per hour also improves officer availability, resulting in better response times.
 The difference between 30 and 40 minutes per hour of reactive work reflects more than 130 officer hours per day.
 This results in less time for proactive patrol, problem solving and community engagement.
 It also leads to delayed response times, and more frequent instances where MPD only responds to emergency/priority calls.

-In 2022, 229 MPD positions were designated to patrol (as officers; this figure excludes sergeants) until mid-October when, to assume the additional workload generated by the absorption of the Town of Madison, 236 were assigned to patrol.
+In 2023, 236 MPD positions were designated to patrol (as officers; this figure excludes sergeants).
 However, actual patrol staffing at any given time will vary and will typically be far less than this (primarily as a result of attrition).
-In 2022, the actual number of officers assigned to patrol was 218.
+In 2023, the actual number of officers assigned to patrol was 212.

-Utilizing the Etico methodology, 2021 patrol workload and leave time data demonstrate that MPD patrol staffing should be 256 officers.
+Utilizing the Etico methodology, 2023 patrol workload and leave time data demonstrate that MPD patrol staffing should be 268 officers.
 This is based on an even split of proactive and reactive time.
-Meeting this standard would require the addition of twenty (20) officer positions to patrol.
-The department should also add at least three sergeant positions to patrol (based on span of control).
+Meeting this standard would require the addition of thirty two (32) officer positions to patrol.
+The department should also add at least four (4) sergeant positions to patrol (based on span of control).